-Access to your personal data within the school will be provided to those staff who need to view it as part of their work in connection with the operation of this website.
-It will also be shared with any third parties described in Section F for the purposes of administering the competition .
+Access to your personal data within The Perse School will be provided to those staff who need to view it as part of their work in connection with the operation of this website.
+It will also be shared with the third parties described in Section F.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 We may update this policy at any time.

 By visiting our site you are accepting and consenting to the practices described in this policy.

 Where we refer in this policy to your “personal data”, we mean any recorded information that is about you and from which you can be identified.
 It does not include data where your identity has been removed (anonymous data).

 Where we refer to the ‘processing’ of your personal data, we mean anything that we do with that information, including collection, use, storage, disclosure or retention.

 D Types of data we collect

 The international competition website https://persecoding.net/ will require teachers who wish to register to give their name, email and school.
 Teachers may optionally specify the name and the gender of each competing student although anonymous usernames and passwords for teachers to issue to students are also available.
 We will collect the vast majority of data about you when you provide that information to us, for example when you register to use our site, correspond with us by phone, e-mail or otherwise enter the competition/challenge, and when you report a problem with our site.

 When you visit our sites we may also automatically collect technical information about your visit from your computer, for example, the type of device (and its unique device identifier) you use to access our site, the Internet protocol (IP) address used to connect your device to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system, mobile network information and platform.